guardian/fastly-api-client/CONTRIBUTING.md

 You can find useful notes on releasing to maven [here](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide
 )
+You can find useful notes on configuring sbt to publish to maven [here](http://www.scala-sbt.org/release/docs/Community/Using-Sonatype.html)

 ### Creating a branch for the next release (if it doesn't already exist)
 * Look at the [master branch](https://github.com/guardian/fastly-api-client/tree/master) to find the current release number